dzekelid/pools/_listings/blockchain-info/blocks-pool-name-get.md

 ---
 swagger: "2.0"
 info:
-  title: Blockchain Info
+  title: Blockchain Info Blocks by Pool
-  description: Use Blockchain's APIs at no cost to help you start building bitcoin
-    apps.
+  description: Returns the blocks for one pool.
   version: 1.0.0
 host: blockchain.info
 schemes: